umbraco/UmbracoDocs/Umbraco-StarterKit/Uno-pedia/Umbraco-Backoffice/index.md

 - Translation

 Here we will get in-depth with what each section offers you in tools.
-You will to the majority of your work from the content section, however, some tools may only be used on certain sections such as creating a new form for instance.
+You will do the majority of your work from the Content sections, however, some tools may only be used on certain sections such as creating a new form for instance.

 ### What it looks like